David735453/MinecraftModSync/README.md

 ## Contributions

-Contributions are welcome!
+Suggestions / Contributions are welcome!
 Feel free to open issues or pull requests for improvements or bug fixes.

 ## License